 [Section 105AB inserted by No. 45 of 2009 s.
 4.]

-105. Publication of regulations at mine
+105. Regulations applicable to mine to be displayed at mine

 (1) In order to make the provisions of all the regulations applicable to a mine known to all employees at a mine, the principal employer or the manager of the mine —